Holiday Cranberry Cheesecake With Chocolate Antlers is the most delicious cheesecake of the holiday season, chocolate antlers for a bit of whimsy.

 I’m sure chocolate reindeer antlers can be purchased, ready made, around the holidays, but making them is so easy.

 As for the whimsical antlers?
-I drew an antler and used the drawing to make lots of antlers out of melted chocolate.
+I drew an antler, then used the single drawing to make many, so I could make lots of antlers out of melted chocolate.